cypress-io/cypress-documentation/content/api/commands/session.md

   })
 })

-// Testing something that simply requires being logged in describe('account details', () => {
+// Testing something that requires being logged in describe('account details', () => {
   it('should have the correct document title', () => {
     cy.login('user')